• Home > About Us

 Email : Coralie.dlima@gmail.com

 Dipani Sutaria, PhD : Dipani is an environmentalist and an ecologist interested in biogeography, behavioural ecology and urban ecology.
-She is an Adjunct Senior Research Fellow at JCU, Australia; Research Affiliate at Dakshin Foundation, India; and a member of the IUCN Cetacean Specialist Group, Marine Mammal Protected Areas Taskforce, and the International Relations Committee of the SMM.
-She curates this website.
+She is an Adjunct Senior Research Fellow at JCU, Australia; marine mammal coordinator at Dakshin Foundation, India; and a member of the IUCN Cetacean Specialist Group; Marine Mammal Protected Areas Task force.
+At the SMM, Dipani is part of the International Relations Committee and the Conservation Committee, as well as an Officer of the Board.

 Email : Dipani.Sutaria@gmail.com